 - to affiliates and subsidiaries of Apex for the purposes described in this Data Protection Notice;

-- to our third party service providers (including those outside of the European Economic Area “EEA”) who provide services such as website hosting, data analysis, payment processing, order fulfillment, information technology and related infrastructure provision, customer service, email delivery, auditing and other services;
+- to our third party service providers (including those outside of the European Economic Area “EEA”) who provide services such as website hosting, data analysis, client research, payment processing, order fulfillment, information technology and related infrastructure provision, customer service, email delivery, auditing and other services;

 - to third party experts and advisers (including external legal counsel, notaries, auditors and tax advisers);

 - to payment, banking and communication infrastructure providers including SWIFT, financial institutions or intermediaries with which we may have dealings (including correspondent banks), insurers/insurance brokers, central counterparties, clearing houses, clearing and settlement systems, exchanges, trading platforms, regulated markets, credit institutions and other service providers assisting on transactions;

 - to third party storage providers (including archive service providers, document repositories and including those outside the EEA) and trade data repositories;

 - to third party distribution platforms and to operators of private or common carrier communications or transmission facilities, time sharing suppliers and mail or courier services;

 - to other deal/transaction participants including issuers, borrowers, advisers, translation service providers and within prospectuses and marketing materials;